 - Light the propane torch using the built-in igniter.

-- Adjust the blue cone of the flame to about 1 1/4 inches.
+- Following manufacturer's instructions for the torch, adjust the blue cone of the flame to about 1 1/4 inches.

-- Hold the torch so that the tip just touches the fitting.
+- Hold the torch so that the tip of the blue cone of flame just touches the fitting.
 Move it back and forth to evenly heat the fitting.
 You don't need to heat the pipe with the torch; the heat from the fitting will take care of that.
 You should hear the flux sizzle as the metal heats up.

 - Place the end of the solder wire at the joint, on the opposite side of the fitting from the torch flame.
 As the metal gets hot, the wire will liquefy, flowing into the joint to fill the space.